pink-junkjard/hyperfiddle/README.md

 1. API as a function
 2. API as a graph
-3. reflective user interface
+3. Reflective user interface
-4. a user interface for editing user interfaces
+4. Structural editor for apps

 ## \#1.
 Composable data sync primitive: API as a function